Land Use Change

 These approaches are described in the PAS 2050-1 published by BSI and are made operational in this tool using various IPCC data sources.

-Complete dataset is now availableThe complete dataset version 2017.2 (9.000+ country- crop combinations) is now available for your organisation.
+Complete dataset is now availableThe complete dataset version 2018 (9.000+ country- crop combinations) is now available for you and your organisation.

 Quotation is available on request.